sophiephill/Fires_and_Cocci/README.md

 * **PostFireOverlaps.csv** identifies the fire-exposed regions that overlap with another fire during the three years pre- or post-ignition.
 Overlaps are reported for each of the hexagonal buffer sizes examined (15, 20, 25 km).

 ## gsynth
-* **getCaseandCovdata.R** provides functions to format a data frame that can be used by gsynth.
-For each fire id, eligible control regions are identified, and the associated covariate and case data are formatted into a dataframe where the time variable is measured as the number of months before or after ignition.
+* **getCaseandCovdata.R** provides functions to format a data frame for use in gsynth.
+For each fire id, eligible control regions are identified, and the associated covariate and case data are formatted into a dataframe where the time variable is measured as the number of months before or after the fire ignition date.

 * **gsynth.R** provides the script used to obtain effect and uncertainty estimates using the generalized synthetic control method implemented by the R package gsynth.
 Each fire effect is estimated separately as the differing ignition dates required each fire to have a separate pool of controls.